kBeQ/SMX-Mod-Manager/README.md

         ├── low.wav
         ├── preview.jpg
         └── icon.jpg

+    Suits/
+    ├── c_Mx/
+    │   └── My First Suit/
+    │       ├── gear_suit.png
+    │       ├── gear_suit_normal.png
+    │       ├── preview.jpg
+    │       └── icon.jpg
+    │
+    └── Uncategorized Suit/
+        ├── gear_suit.png
+        ├── gear_suit_normal.png
+        ├── preview.jpg
+        └── icon.jpg

+    Tracks/
+    ├── c_Supermoto/
+    │   └── My Awesome Track/
+    │       ├── Track1.smxlevel
+    │       └── preview.jpg
+    │
+    └── Uncategorized Track/
+        ├── Track2.smxlevel
+        └── preview.jpg
 ```

 ### 3. Installing Mods
+1. Launch SMX Mod Manager.
-1. Launch the Google Play Games Developer Emulator and start SMX.
+1.a  Launch the Google Play Games Developer Emulator and wait for the status indicator to turn yellow and say "Emulator running.
+Please start the game."
+2. Launch SMX. ** You can do so from the tool itself!
+Saving you the game's loading time to begin managing your mods!
-2. In the **Mod Manager** tab, wait for the status indicator to turn green and say "Connected".
+3. Wait for the status indicator to turn green and say "Connected".
-3. Select the mod(s) you want to install.
+4. Select the mod(s) you want to install.
 You can **Ctrl+Click** to select multiple.
-4. Click the **"Install/Update Selected"** button on the left.
+5. Click the **"Install/Update Selected"** button.
-5. The log output at the bottom will show the progress!
+6. The log output at the bottom will show the progress!

+The "Mod Helper" tab should have everything you need to know.

 ## 🛠️ Building from Source